andreykobal/ava-ai-agent-launchpad/README.md

 *Happy Coding & Innovating!*

-Feel free to reach out via [Issues](https://github.com/yourusername/ava-ai-agent-launchpad/issues) or our community channels if you have any questions or suggestions.
+Feel free to open issues or reach out via our community channels for any questions or suggestions.